How do I get a Library Card?

 Do you have computers?
 Can I print?

 All branches have public access computers available for use without charge.
-Printing services are available by using a library computer or printing a pdf from a usb drive.
-The cost to print is $0.10 per page for black and white and $0.20 per page for color prints.
+Printing services are available by using a library computer, printing from a usb drive, or by using our PrinterOn process to print from your own device..
+The cost to print is $.15 per page for black and white and $0.30 per page for color prints.

 At what age can my child be left alone at the library?